shivanshdave/2020-432/classes/class15/README.md

 ## What Hasn't Happened Yet?

 Grading on Project 1 has taken a back seat.

-I completed initial portfolio review for every project, and final portfolio review for a few before things got a bit out of control.
-I have also reviewed a couple of the project posters.
-I will complete all of the remaining portfolio reviews first, then move to the posters.
-It's going to take quite a while.
-Right now, I'm aiming to be done by 2020-03-31.
+- I completed initial portfolio review for every project, and final portfolio review for a few before things got a bit out of control.
+I have also reviewed only a couple of the project posters.
+- I will complete all of the remaining portfolio reviews first, then move to the posters.
+- It's going to take quite a while, and I'll have to update you further at our next class.

 ## Announcements